ibm-cloud-docs/containers/kubernetes-service-cli.md

 {: shortdesc}

 You can use this command to:
 * Enable a default private ALB.
 When you create a cluster, a default private ALB is created for you in each zone where you have workers and an available private subnet, but the default private ALBs are not enabled.
-However, note that all default public ALBs are automatically enabled, and any public or private ALBs that you create with the `ibmcloud ks alb-create` command are enabled by default too.
+However, all default public ALBs are automatically enabled, and any public or private ALBs that you create with the `ibmcloud ks alb-create` command are enabled by default too.
 * Enable an ALB that you previously disabled.
 * Disable an ALB on an old VLAN after you create an ALB on a new VLAN.
 For more information, see [Moving ALBs across VLANs](/docs/containers?topic=containers-ingress#migrate-alb-vlan).
 * Disable the IBM-provided ALB deployment so that you can deploy your own Ingress controller and leverage the DNS registration for the IBM-provided Ingress subdomain or the load balancer service that is used to expose the Ingress controller.